Red Bank NJ: Where Pop-Culture and Mom and Pop Converge

 SHOP: Jay and Silent Bob’s Secret Stash

 Apparently, Kevin Smith fans from around the world know about this little comic book shop.
-Filmmaker Smith (Clerks, Chasing Amy) purchased his own source for comic books in Red Bank, NJ, Comicology, for its back stock and opened it up as the name of characters from Clerks.
+Filmmaker Smith (Clerks, Chasing Amy) purchased his own source for comic books in Red Bank, NJ, Comicology, for its backstock and opened it up as the name of characters from Clerks.

-This is one cool shop for indie film fans who’d like to possibly engage in a tête-à-tête with a favorite movie director, or at least with the business partner of same.
+This is one cool shop for indie film fans who’d like to possibly engage in a tête-à-tête with a favorite movie director, or at least with the business partner of the same.

 Shrewsbury Boat Club Ice House, Red Bank NJ